auxsophia/auxsophia.github.io/_pages/humanFlourishing/society3.md

 No one should assume they are better.

 The wealthiest people of our countries hide their wealth in offshore accounts to avoid taxes.
 You should assume if you achieved the same level of wealth your priorities would change with it.
 You would be the person who could pay for a new hospital for everyone in a city but instead choose to store the money in a hidden bank account.
-We should do everything in our collective power to make these options as close to impossibility as possible.
+We should do everything in our collective power to make these options close to impossible.

 Yet another reason to have our own digital cryptocurrency, the cryptocurrency automatically tracks every transaction and validates on the shared blockchain.
 Our currency cannot be counterfeit or traded illegally.
 To trade with our currency would mean having a wallet which would only be granted after community membership.

 Here is where I would like the input of economists and others with a fresh perspective: running a circular, [degrowth](https://en.wikipedia.org/wiki/Degrowth) economy.
 To make this generalized, communities should interact with the society they're in trading for needed goods and service in the established currency.
 The eventual goal of every community should be to disconnect as much as possible from the establishment currency and gradually grow local wealth.

-Local currency should only be generated internally by work; never traded for established or other currency.
+Local currency should only be generated internally by work, never traded for established or other currency.
 No one should be able to "buy in."
 Every community member's immediate physical and emotional needs should be provided for.
 Money beyond that is the motivation to work more than necessary.
 Once generated, our local currency can be given back to the community bank.
 The community bank exchanges the local currency for the established currency which trades the good or service.
 Established currency should be generated by the entire community and held in a collective pool.
 From the pool, needs (and wants) which can only be obtained outside of the community can be exchanged.
 No established currency should be traded among community members for community owned goods and services.

 With the blockchain, we can immediately know the total wealth and other statistics of every member.
 We can choose to make this anonymous or tied directly to each member.
 Importantly, we can create _diminishing returns_.
 We can set a wealth cap based on each community where earning more doesn't generate money for the individual but is sent to the community bank.
 This creates a dis-incentive for people to hoard wealth and an incentive for members to continue spending, circulating currency through the community.